 The limited liability company (LLC) business entity type is one of the most popular, with good reason.
 In an LLC, the business is easy to form and maintain, with less administration and paperwork required.

-Many consider the LLC to be a hybrid business entity or “the best of both worlds,” because it has features of other business entities.
-The owners can make elections that determine both how the business operates but also how it is perceived legally.
+Many consider the LLC to be a hybrid business entity or “the best of both worlds” because it combines features of other business structures while providing personal liability protection.
+The owners can make elections that determine both how the business operates and how it is perceived legally.

 Because the LLC is a separate legal entity, individual owners are not personally liable for any debts or legal judgements against the business.